Iowa Hawkeyes football: National championships

 Iowa has been selected national champion five times by NCAA-designated major selectors, in 1921, 1922, 1956, 1958, and 1960.
 Iowa claims national championships for all five seasons.

 Iowa finished the 1958 regular season with a 7–1–1 record and a No. 2 ranking in the major wire-service polls—the AP Poll and the Coaches' Poll—and won the 1959 Rose Bowl convincingly over No. 16 and 7–3 California, 38–12, setting or tying six Rose Bowl records.
 The AP and Coaches' Polls had named 10–0 Louisiana State as national champions as well as 37 other selectors The Football Writers Association of America (FWAA) awarded the Grantland Rice Trophy and their national championship to Iowa after the bowl games were played.
-Auburn 9-0-1 was named national champions by the Montgomery Full Season Championship after the bowls were played.

-Iowa has never finished a season ranked No. 1 in either the AP or Coaches' Poll.